How Much Does a Website Cost in the UK [Latest Prices]

 2. Advanced Website

 Next on our list is an advanced website.
 This website is a step ahead of basic websites, usually best for small or medium-sized businesses.
 The advanced website cost in the UK is £2,500 and £5,000.
 The site comprises multiple pages with different functionality based on the business needs.
-These websites include integration of social media, fully responsive, a CMS, Google Analytics and Google Maps, and the ability to use Google My Business.
-They’ll have more web pages than a standard website, and they’ll be built to be mobile-friendly.
-For instance, a WordPress site with WooCommerce integration.
+These websites include social media integration, are fully responsive, have a CMS, Google Analytics and Google Maps, and have the ability to use Google My Business.

 3. Complex Websites

-As the name suggests, these websites are for medium and extensive business with high web traffic.
-Such websites require high standard functionality.
-The features include integrating 3rd party services, database integration and much more.
-Such website cost in the UK ranges between £3,500 and £10,000 based on the functionality and size.
-It is advised that you look into firms that have expertise in complex web development.
-Professionals will grasp your wants and objectives and will be capable of leading you through the process, using their knowledge and previous project experience to guarantee that all aspects are addressed.
-Complex website designs will cause a far greater precision compared to other websites.
+Such website costs in the UK range between £3,500 and £10,000 based on functionality and size.
+You are advised to investigate firms that have expertise in complex web development.
+Professionals will grasp your business needs and objectives and will be capable of leading you through the process, using their knowledge and previous project experience to guarantee that all aspects are addressed.
+Complex website designs will cause far greater precision than other websites.

-4. Bespoke Websites Application
+4. Bespoke Websites

-5. eCommerce Website Costs
+5. Ecommerce Website

-The price of an eCommerce store might vary.
-The pricing is based on the number of things you wish to sell and the different versions of every item.
-It will be determined by the number of extra features you wish to include.
 In contrast to the capabilities found on a small company website, an eCommerce web design should incorporate an ordering system, shipment tracking tools, and a webchat option.
-Ecommerce website design and development costs in the UK generally starts from £3500.
+Ecommerce website design and development costs in the UK generally start from £3500.
 However, being as straightforward as possible about your needs will aid you in obtaining an accurate price.
-The price of an eCommerce website depends on the platform you choose.
-Some of the best eCommerce platforms in the UK are Magento, WooCommerce, BigCommerce and Shopify.

-6. Website Redesign Costs
+6. Website Redesign and Migration Costs

 Additional factors that affect website cost in the UK